MuckRock/uncounted_data/README.md

 # Documenting COVID-19 and MuckRock's Uncounted Project
-This repository contains data and findings used in Documenting COVID-19's Uncounted project with the USA TODAY network, found here: ["Uncounted: Inaccurate death certificates across the country hide the true toll of COVID-19"](https://www.usatoday.com/in-depth/news/nation/2021/12/22/covid-deaths-obscured-inaccurate-death-certificates/8899157002/)
+This repository contains data and findings used in Documenting COVID-19's Uncounted project: ["Uncounted: Inaccurate death certificates across the country hide the true toll of COVID-19"](https://www.usatoday.com/in-depth/news/nation/2021/12/22/covid-deaths-obscured-inaccurate-death-certificates/8899157002/)

 ## Overview
 The data in this repository comes from three sources:

 — The U.S. Centers for Disease Control and Prevention's [WONDER database](https://wonder.cdc.gov/), which contains provisional cause of death data and is updated every few weeks (last updated: March 18, 2022)

-— [Demographers from Boston University](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county level (last updated: Jan.
+— [Demographers from Boston University and the University of Pennsylvania](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county level (last updated: Jan.
 31, 2020)

 — The National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/web/NACJD/studies/38251), which has archived the U.S. Department of Justice's 2018 Census of Medical Examiner and Coroner Offices (last updated: Jan.
 31, 2018)

-[Along with Documenting COVID-19's reporting recipe for the Uncounted project,](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/) the data can be combined to investigate counties with high amounts of unexplained excess deaths during the pandemic — deaths that point toward COVID-19 death undercounts.
+[Along with Documenting COVID-19's reporting recipe for the Uncounted project](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/), the data can be combined to investigate counties with high amounts of unexplained excess deaths during the pandemic — deaths that point toward COVID-19 death undercounts.

 ## Table of Contents